MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-photos.md

 ---
 # Capture asset conditions with spatial markup in HoloLens 2

-Remote Assist can be used to capture asset conditions and work processes with spatial markup during inspections, audits, factory acceptance tests, or while performing maintenance.
-As an example, a technician can use Remote Assist on the HoloLens to capture photos of the equipment they are inspecting with spatial markup highlighting defects like cracks, wear, and corrosion identified during the inspection.
+Remote Assist can be used to capture procedures and defects during jobs such as an inspection or while performing a repair.
+As an example, a technician can use Remote Assist on the HoloLens to capture photos of the equipment they are inspecting to highlight defects like wear and corrosion.
 The photos can then be viewed and downloaded from the Remote Assist web app by stakeholders within the organization, such as a service manager or site superintendent.

 In this article, you will learn how to use the HoloLens 2 to view asset records created from the Remote Assist web app and capture photos of assets with spatial markup.